jan-van-bergen/GPU-Raytracer/README.md

 Instead of a binary BVH, the Pathtracer uses a 4-way MBVH (also known as a QBVH).
 This MBVH is constructed by iteratively collapsing the Nodes of a binary SBVH.
 The collapsing procedure was implemented as described in [Wald et al. 2008](https://graphics.stanford.edu/~boulos/papers/multi_rt08.pdf).

+### Blue Noise Sampling

+The Pathtracer uses a [low discrepancy sampler by Heitz et al.](https://eheitzresearch.wordpress.com/762-2/) that distributes Monte Carlo errors as a blue noise in screen space.
+This even works with rasterized primary rays.

+### SVGF

+A spatio-temporal filter is implemented, as described in the paper by Schied et al.

 ## Dependencies

 The project uses SDL and GLEW.
 Their dll's for both x86 and x64 targets are included in the repositories, as well as all required headers.